google/syzkaller/tools/syz-declextract/README.md

 syz-env make extract SOURCEDIR=$KERNEL
 ```

-The tool caches results of static kernel analysis in manager.workdir/declextract.cache,
+The tool caches results of static kernel analysis in manager.workdir/declextract.cache file,
-and results of the dynamic kernel probing in manager.workdir/interfaces.json.
+and results of the dynamic kernel probing in manager.workdir/interfaces.json file.
-These can be examined for debugging purposes, and reused separately by passing
+These can be examined for debugging purposes, and will be reused in future runs if exist
--cache-extract and -cache-probe flags.
-Caching greatly saves time if only part
+(greatly saves time).
+If the clang tool/kernel has changed, delete these cache files
-of the system has changed.
-If only the Go tool has changed, then both caches can be reused.
+so that they are updated.